ArtifexSoftware/mupdf/docs/src/mutool-object-buffer.rst

     Append the contents of the 'data' buffer to the end of the buffer.

     :arg data: Data buffer.

+.. method:: slice(start end)

+    Create a new buffer containing a (subset of) the data in this buffer.
+Start and end are offsets from the beginning of this buffer, and if negative from the end of this buffer.

+    :arg start: Start index.
+    :arg start: End index.

+    :return: `Buffer`.

 .. method:: save(fileName)